SizzlingStats/demboyz/README.md

 ### What is it?

 Demboyz is a command line tool to convert TF2 STV demos into a human readable json format.
+Demboyz runs on Linux, Windows, and OSX.
 It supports the following conversions:

     .dem/.json <-> .dem/.json